Online sponsorship offered for this year’s Holiday Helper program

 Last year, 281 local children had a brighter holiday season due to the generosity of Illinois State students, faculty, and staff, and the Holiday Helper program from the Center for Community Engagement and Service Learning.

 “We’re thrilled to have the online sponsorship system available this year,” said Blair Canedy, a graduate assistant at the Center who is organizing this year’s Holiday Helper program.
 “People can simply go online and sponsor a child in a matter of minutes—likely in less time than it would have taken them in years past to walk to our office to sponsor a child.”
+All unwrapped gifts are due to the Center for Community Engagement and Service Learning by November 22.

 Each year, the Center partners with local organizations to identify children in need.
 In conjunction with each partnering agency, the children and their families identify personal wants and needs.
 The Center then asks Illinois State students, faculty, and staff to help sponsor each child by purchasing gifts for them valuing approximately $50.